 Don't Ask Your Concierge: To Negotiate a Price for Something at the Hotel

 The price isn't going to change for you just because you asked (or begged) your concierge.
 This kind of request is very nervy.
 It's not a concierge's role to haggle on your behalf for anything, whether it's the $8 Milky Way from your minibar, the cover charge in the hotel's nightclub, or the $10,000 Tahitian black pearl necklace in the lobby boutique.

 Don't Ask Your Concierge: To Wrangle Your Hotel Bill

-Please do not ask your kind concierge: to misrepresent your VIP status or room category, or "put in a good word" to management; to finagle a hotel freebie, from the $6 Fiji water to the $600 third night.
+Please do not ask your kind concierge to save you money.
+He or she cannot misrepresent your VIP status or room category; "put in a good word" to management; or finagle a hotel freebie, from the $6 Fiji water to the $600 third night.

 If you seek a room change or upgrade for a good reason (hating your room is one), go to the front desk and ask for a manager.Continue to 9 of 11 below.